Erudika/para-client-android/README.md

 });
 ```

-The Android client uses Volley for HTTP requests so all requests are asynchronous.
+The Android client uses Volley for HTTP requests so all requests are asynchronous, unless you use
+the methods that end in `Sync()`.
+These methods are executed synchronously and will block.
 Each method takes a callback (Listener) in which the result is returned.

 To trust a self-signed TLS certificate use the method `pc.trustHostnameCertificates(hostname)`: